bazelbuild/rules_apple/doc/tutorials/ios-app.md

 ### Install the app on a device

-You can install the app on a physical device using the bazel run command, just as you would for a simulator:
+You can install the app on a physical device using a bazel run command when targeting a specific device architecture:

 ```bash
 bazel run //:iOSApp --ios_multi_cpus=arm64